 Erika Hepburn, M.A.
 Assistant Director of the Office of Global Strategies

 Erika began her work with Global Strategies in 2015 as the Sponsored International Student Coordinator, establishing policies and support structures for sponsored international students at Nebraska.
 As Assistant Director, Erika continues to work with international sponsors, while also seeking out new partnerships and opportunities for Nebraska.
 She is also committed to tracking and mapping UNL’s internationalization efforts and supporting global initiatives across campus, in the community, and abroad.
 Erika is a proud alumna of UNL, where she received her B.A. in Global Studies.
 While a student at UNL, she was actively involved in international activities, taking time off to intern at the U.S. Embassy in Hungary and to teach English in Spain for the Ministry of Education.
 She received her M.A. in International Relations from the University of Denver, during which time she also traveled to India to research the Tibetan community in exile and volunteer with local non-profits.
 After completing her M.A., she was thrilled to return to the place where her love of all things international began, and to join the UNL Global Strategies team in August 2015.
-Erika speaks French and Spanish fluently, has traveled to over 40 countries.
+Erika speaks French and Spanish fluently, and feels privileged to have visited over 40 countries.

 Courtney Van HoosenGlobal Outreach Officer in the Office of Global Strategies